maddana/Dbms/noteday6.md

 * The data which can't accept no more changes is called freezing.</p><br>
 <p>
-Q.6 What is Masterdata and Transaction data?
+Q.6 What is Masterdata and Transition data?

 * Masterdata -- Data which is permanent and won't change is called masterdata.
 * ex.name,city.

-* Transaction data -- Data that occurs based on the event.
+* Transition data -- Data that occurs based on the event.
 * Data occurs only when a perticular event happens.
 * ex.Only when the event(month end) happens the data(salary)
 will be credited or initiated.